enviroCar/wfs4BIT-Adapter/README.md

 This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 688038.

+[enviroCar](https://enviroCar.org) was successfully applied in the First Open Call of the EC funded BIG IoT project.
+Thus, the enviroCar project is one of the first projects to appear on the [BIG IoT marketplace](https://market.big-iot.org/).